uriweb/uri-modern/README.md

 URI Modern 2.8.0 is a minor release.

-* Enables certain blocks for administrators only.
+* Enables certain blocks for administrators only
+* Updates developer tools

 For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/237/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).